Who can to go allcove?

 - If we receive information regarding specific reportable communicable or infectious diseases and need to notify the Center for Disease Control and Public Health Protection.

-Will I need my parents’ permission?
+Will I need my parents’ or guardians’ permission?

 We encourage you to involve supportive family members in the care you receive through allcove but also respect your right to privacy and confidentiality and want to ensure you feel safe and secure accessing our services.
-We will only communicate with your parent or caregiver with your permission or to the extent required by state law.
+We will only communicate with your parent or guardian with your permission or to the extent required by state law.

 Do I need an appointment?

-You can contact your local allcove center to schedule an appointment or you can stop by during “drop in hours” to check out our space, talk to someone on the team, or make an appointment with reception to come back to talk with the right service provider for your needs.
+You can contact your local allcove center to schedule an appointment or you can stop by during “drop-in hours” to check out our space, talk to someone on the team, or make an appointment with reception to come back to talk with the right service provider for your needs.

 How many times can I come to allcove?